google/saif-data/README.md

 To address these needs, we developed the Securing AI Framework Map, with supporting documentation about the components, risks, and controls.

-To help practitioners more easily navigate the Map and documentation, we also created the Securing AI Risk Assessment, which gives users personalized risk information after the answer a few questions.
+To help practitioners more easily navigate the Map and documentation, we also created the Securing AI Risk Assessment, which gives users personalized risk information after they answer a few questions.

 ## Design
 The Securing AI Map structures the AI development lifecycle into four primary groupings of components, providing a standardized view of the end-to-end process: **Data, Infrastructure, Model,** and **Application**.
 Practitioners can understand the processes and components involved in creating and using AI models, and more specifically, which risks are involved in the lifecycle at which stage.